 Who (and what) you surround yourself with can have a major impact on whether or not you’re able to bring your resolution to life.
 To set yourself up for success, take some time to analyze your surroundings.
 Are your kitchen cupboards full of snacks that don’t support your goal of eating healthier?
 Will all of the screens in your bedroom help you get those eight hours of sleep you’re aiming for in the new year?
-Maybe your sneakers are buried under your bed even though you promised yourself you’d hit the gym three times a week.
+Maybe your sneakers are buried under your bed even though you promised yourself you’d hit the treadmill three times a week.
 An honest assessment of your surroundings will give you some hints about what needs to be changed in order to reinforce your habit.
 “Alter your environment to support your efforts,” Plante says.

 But if you can’t completely eliminate “problem items” or triggers from your environment, make it harder for these obstacles to sabotage your success.
 “Put some friction on the unwanted behavior,” says Wendy Wood, Ph.D., a professor of psychology and business at the University of Southern California and author of Good Habits, Bad Habits, tells Thrive.
 And distance is a great source of friction.
 For instance, if your aim is to stop using your phone before bedtime, put it on your coffee table rather than your nightstand (and buy an actual alarm clock to wake you up), so that it’s not at an arm’s reach.
-If you’re trying to break a habit of stress eating at work, keep your snacks in the office kitchen rather than keeping them right next to your computer.
+If you’re trying to break a habit of stress eating while working, keep your snacks in the kitchen rather than keeping them right next to your computer.
 Out of sight, out of mind.

 Make your plan realistic